neelsoumya/teaching_reproducible_science_R/README.md

 ## Introduction

-Material and notes for teaching reproducible science in R
+Material and notes for teaching reproducible science in R.

 ## Installation